 At such a re-hearing, the student makes a presentation either in person or in writing or both.
-After the student (if present) leaves the meeting, and after any further discussion, the SPC makes a recommendation to the Dean.
-If the SPC again recommends dismissal, and the Dean accepts it, the Dean (or his designee), as soon as possible, informs the student of the action.
+After the student (if present) leaves the meeting, and after any further discussion, the SPC votes on an action and makes a recommendation to the Dean.
+If the SPC again recommends dismissal, and the Dean accepts it, the Dean (or his/her designate), as soon as possible, informs the student of the action.